About Environment Massachusetts

 Who we are

-Environment Massachusetts is a statewide, citizen-based environmental advocacy organization.
+Environment Massachusetts is a citizen-based environmental advocacy project of Environment America.
 We believe there’s something special about Massachusetts—something worth protecting and preserving for future generations.
 Whether it’s the gentle current of the Charles River, the waves crashing off Cape Cod, or the rustle of leaves as you walk through your local forest, Massachusetts’s natural wonders enrich our lives in countless ways.

 Yet the places we love and the environmental values we share are too often threatened by powerful industries, short-sighted politicians and more.
 Defending our environment requires independent research, tough-minded advocacy and spirited grassroots action.
 That’s the idea behind Environment Massachusetts.
 Together with thousands of supporters from all walks of life, we take the kind of action that wins tangible results for our environment.